UsabilityEngineering/portfolio-bincent0929/journal/vincents-ux-journal.md

     <p>I didn’t want to show any actual comments, just in case they were crazy.</p>
 </div>

 Clearly, it has a super simple layout.
-It tells you how many comments there are, you can sort through and see what people have said, and it has an indicator of where you can add a comment with “Add a comment…” and an underline below it.
+It tells you how many comments there are, you can sort through and see what people have said, and it has an indicator of where you can add a comment with “Add a comment…” and an underline below it standing as a **call-to-action** for any user wanting to comment.

 Now that I had looked through a little bit about the video, I decided to go back and really watch the video.
 After a while, I finished watching it.
 Now I know how I can learn Russian quickly to say hello to someone in St. Petersburg.